yohnnyjoe/SolTunes.widget/README.md

 though, and will reappear when you hit play.
 It will display while movies / tv shows are playing.
 Maybe something to fix in the future.

+__Switching Between Small and Large Display__

+  To switch from large display to small display rename big.coffee to big.coffee.bak then rename small.coffee.bak to small.coffee  To return to big display just repeat steps in reverse.

 __Customizing__